 Hi!
 I’m Andrea, a Filipina Architect/ educator.
 I took my undergraduate studies at the University of Santo Tomas (Batch 2010) and on the way to attaining my MA Degree (Master of Interior Design) from the University of the Philippines.
-Currently teaching my fifth semester at my alma mater, UST College of Architecture.
+Currently teaching my sixth semester at my alma mater, UST College of Architecture.
 I’d like to be more than my profession while inspiring and creating in the Filipino setting (and maybe the world!).

 Every month, I post something I think that should be said out there.
 I am aiming to broaden and elevate Filipino design by means of education/influence.
 If you want to talk to be about aligning the architectural profession, industry and education, hit me up.
 Email me at firstname.lastname@example.org

 When I see you in real life, please be reminded that I’m near sighted; so you’d probably need to get over the fact that I can’t see you from afar.
 Small talk isn’t really my thing.
 Get to the point already!